curexe/SmartPay-iFrame-Docs/README.md

 Configuration values are passed to the SmartPay app using thr <a href="https://en.wikipedia.org/wiki/Query_string">query string</a> on the iframe url.

+All parameter/value pairs must be separated with an ampersand (&).
+All values should be URL-encoded.

-An example iframe for invoicing a consumer $50 CAD would be:
+### An example iframe for invoicing a consumer $50 CAD would be:

 ```
 <iframe src="https://smartpay.curexe.com/iframe.php?key=abc123&singleAmt=50&curr=CAD"></iframe>
 ```

-All parameter/value pairs must be separated with an ampersand (&).
-All values should be URL-encoded.

 # Input Parameters